GiacomoPorpiglia/RL-snake-from-scratch/README.md

 - The output layer with 3 neurons (for left, right and forward actions).
 <br>

-As for the reinforcemtn technique, the rewards I give to the network (or snake, if you prefer) are:
+As for the reinforcement technique, the rewards I give to the network (or snake, if you prefer) are:
 - -10 if the snake dies
 - -0.1 for each time step
 - +1 if the snake eats an apple